 This is THE EASIEST soup you will ever make.
 And I make it even easier by grabbing a rotisserie chicken from the grocery store and just shredding it.
-Then you use a boxed wild rice mix (with the seasoning packet!) plus some fresh onion and carrot and let that all cook together until it’s bubbly and delicious.

 So good.
 So easy.
 I’ll probably make it again next week.
 And the week after that.
 And probably every time it gets cold because it is the ultimate comfort food.
 Especially with some fresh bread on the side.

 Definitely double it if you are feeding more than a few people or want some leftovers.
 I’m even going to consider tripling it if I can find a pot big enough.
 It reheats really well so it would be perfect for making a big batch on the weekend and taking it for lunch all week long.